From XFOIL to SolidWorks, here’s why I needed a better way to design drones—and decided to build it.

 As a mechanical engineer and drone developer, I’ve spent years navigating the fragmented ecosystem of tools for aircraft design.
 My workflow has often involved a mix of SolidWorks for 3D modeling, XFLR5 and XFOIL for aerodynamic analysis, and spreadsheets for sizing and performance estimates.
 These tools are powerful in their own right, but combining them into a cohesive workflow is a challenge.
 Each step often involves manual data transfer, approximations, or even redundant redesigns—especially when iterating quickly during conceptual phases.

-• XFOIL integration to enable direct aerodynamic analysis such as lift and drag coefficient plots.
+• XFOIL Integration: Enable direct aerodynamic analysis such as lift and drag coefficient plots.

-• File export into formats that can be readily used by popular CAD software (Solidworks, Fusion 360, etc.)
+• CAD Export: File export into formats that can be readily used by popular CAD software (Solidworks, Fusion 360, etc.)

 In this series, I’ll be documenting the journey of building Airfm—starting with the motivations like this one, and moving through the technical architecture, challenges, and eventual roadmap.
 Whether you’re an aircraft design hobbyist, a student in aero/mechanical engineering, or someone trying to build better tools for makers, I hope this series will resonate with you.